larisaturcu/katas-python/README.md

 # katas-python
-This repositoty holds all the python katas and scripts
+This repository holds all the python katas and scripts